kri6521/Cold_Email_generation/README.md

 # 🚀 Cold_Email_Generation

 ## 📝 Overview
 This project automates **job scraping, semantic search, and personalized cold emailing** using **LangChain, Groq (Mixtral-8x7B), ChromaDB, and Streamlit**.
 It allows users to input the URL of a company's careers page.
-The tool then extracts job listings from that page and generates personalized cold emails.
+The tool then extracts job listings from that page and generates multiple personalized cold emails.

 ### For example:
 - **LinkedIn** needs software engineer and is spending time in hiring process.